Community Engagement

 Bach Society of Dayton sings with Dayton Contemporary Dance Company in Celebrating Dance and Song

-We blended classical choral singing with modern African-American dance in this collaboration with Dayton Contemporary Dance Company, a diverse, groundbreaking group of movement artists who have performed globally for nearly 50 years.
+Celebrating Dance and Song blended classical choral singing with modern African-American dance in a collaboration with Dayton Contemporary Dance Company, a diverse, groundbreaking group of movement artists who have performed globally for nearly 50 years.

 DCDC developed all new choreography to fit the music and the performing venue.
 The dancers used the stage as well as the wide central and side aisles in the sanctuary, giving the audience a feeling of being closely involved in the performance.